ajahne/blog/_drafts/2023-3-30-crucial-conversations-chapter-notes.md

 ## Chapter 10 - examples
 - trust: deal with trust around the issue, not the person
-- Work on “me” first - make things safe; separate intent from outcome; exercise patience
+- Work on "me" first - make things safe; separate intent from outcome; exercise patience
 - Make it safe and state your path
 - If you want someone to take more initiative; give examples and raise the bar; talk your expectations out
 - Talk about the pattern, not just a specific instance (eg coming in late a lot, and someone says they will get better, then next time they come in late, it’s about keeping to their commitments, not just coming in late)